3–5 The Shambles

-3–5 The Shambles is an historic trio of buildings in the English city of York, North Yorkshire.
+3–5 The Shambles is a historic trio of buildings in York, England.
 Grade II listed, parts of the structures date to the early 19th century.

 Its orange-grey bricks are in Flemish bond, while the shopfront and guttering is made of timber.

 One of the buildings formerly served as the Shoulder of Mutton public house.

-Numbers 1 to 5 were modernised in 1970–71, the result of which created a series of individual businesses, with a single suite above for office space.
+Nos.
+1 to 5 were modernised in 1970–71, the result of which created a series of individual businesses, with a single suite above for office space.

 As of 2018, the buildings were occupied by Take One Gifts and The Shambles Sweet Shop.